Interplay between Superconductivity and Altermagnetism in Disordered Materials and Heterostructures: Acknowledgments

 \section{Acknowledgments}

 R.~H. and F.~S.~B. thank financial support from the the Spanish MCIN/AEI/10.13039/501100011033 through the grants PID2023-148225NB-C31, and TED2021-130292B-C41.
 F. S. B. also thanks financial support from the European Union’s Horizon Europe research and innovation program under grant agreement No. 101130224 (JOSEPHINE).
 I.~V.~T. acknowledges support from the Spanish MCIN/AEI/10.13039/501100011033 through the Project No. PID2023-148225NB-C32, and the Basque Government (Grant No. IT1453-22).
 T. K. acknowledges support by the Research Council of Finland through DYNCOR, Project Number 354735 and through the Finnish Quantum Flagship, Project Number 359240.
 S.~I. is supported by the Research Council of Finland (Grant No. 355056).
+The work by T.K. and S. I. is part of the Finnish Centre of Excellence in Quantum Materials (QMAT, Project No. 374165).

 \onecolumngrid